maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Start the VM](images/win-2start.png)

-- Machine of that era could boot from CD.
+- Machines of that generation could boot from CD (older PCs only from floppy or harddisk).
   The BIOS of the VM will ask
   if you want to boot from harddisc or CD-ROM, select the latter with the keyboard.

   **Warning** if you click the VM window (so that it gets focus for the keyboard input), the Win98 virtual machine "locks" your mouse pointer to that window.
-  To release the mouse pointer for the host machine (the hypervisor) you must press a "secret key".
+  To release the mouse pointer for the host machine (the hypervisor) you must press the "secret key" **host key**.
   It is listed in the lower right corner, by default it is the _right control key_.

   ![Boot from CD](images/win-3bootcd.png)

-- Software from the CD is loaded, and it pops-up a menu, select "Start Windows 98 Setup from CD-ROM".
+- The software from the CD is loaded, and it pops-up its main menu.
+  Select "Start Windows 98 Setup from CD-ROM".

   ![Select Windows 98 Setup](images/win-4setup.png)

-- Windows 98 Setup is now running from CD-ROM.
+- Windows 98 Setup is now running from CD-ROM (white letters on blue for windows, no longer white on black for BIOS).
-  You need to confirm (white letters on blue for windows, no longer white on black for BIOS) that you want to setup since it will wipe the harddisk (the virtual, still empty one in our case).
+  You need to confirm that you want to setup since it will wipe the harddisk (the virtual, still empty one in our case).
   So we confirm with ENTER.

   ![Confirm harddisk wipe](images/win-5wipehd.png)

-- Windows 98 Setup asks permission to format ("Configure unallocated disk space") the (virtual Win98) harddisk.
+- Windows 98 Setup asks permission to partition ("Configure unallocated disk space") the (virtual Win98) harddisk.

   ![Boot from CD](images/win-6format.png)

-- Windows 98 Setup has no probably written the master boot record (MBR) of the virtual harddisk.
+- Windows 98 Setup has now probably written the partition table to the master boot record (MBR) of the virtual harddisk.
   That requires a reboot so that the BIOS can register this.
-We get an information screen for that, but it is confusing: it assumes that we have a boot-floppy in A: and a setup cd in D:.
+We get below information screen for that, but it is confusing: it assumes that we have a boot-floppy in A: and a setup cd in D:.
   However, we are more modern, we have a CD from which we boot, and we do not need the A floppy (fortunately).
   Anyhow, this is a clue that, after the reboot, we need to continue from the setup.